 Psychedelic drugs were a rage.

 The journey started with tasting small doses of psychedelic drugs during outside-the-campus student’s parties.
-Life was just started, everything was new, and there was an abundance of freedom; without responsibility.
+Life was just started, everything was new, and freedom was abundant; without responsibility.

 It was fun in the beginning.
 We used to go to a slum near my home in the north of Mumbai, to buy these psychedelic drugs.
 I remember many Bollywood celebrities coming to the joint at late hours of the silent night.
 The seller was fondly called Narayanbua.